siddharth201/MyNotes/AI_ML/Chapter_2_What_is_EDA.md

 Zomato's "Pure Veg Mode" was not a gut feeling — it came from analysts studying millions of rows of order data first.

 EDA is the human intelligence that makes machine intelligence possible.

+> **Note:** Without EDA